fanhaixing999/AIlice/README.md

 We have designed several dimensions to compare AIlice with mainstream AI agents.
 These include:

 - **Multi-agents**:
-Whether problems are addressed through multi-agent dialogues.
-This can enhance fault tolerance.

-- **Dynamic Creation**:
-The ability to dynamically create agents during task execution.
-This helps to break down tasks into subtasks, reducing context consumption within agents.

-- **Interactive Calling**:
-Whether dynamically created agents can interact with their creators (callers).
-This improves fault tolerance for subtask failures and allows users to naturally participate as collaborators.

-- **Long Term Memory**:
-The technical solutions used for long-term memory.
-Enabling LLM to surpass its context window constraints and accomplish more complex tasks.

-- **Function Call Syntax**:
-The syntax for function calls.
-Diverse syntax supports provide LLM with more flexible ways of external interaction.

 - **Self-expansion**:
 Modules for self-expansion.
 Allowing the agent to build more functionalities for itself, avoiding the manual development of numerous external interaction modules.